particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 Instead, we recommend that you handle authenticating your users entirely in your back-end.
 You might choose to implement your own, or use any number of common authentication schemes like authenticate with Facebook, Google, SMS, etc..
 This also means that you no longer need to share any customer-specific information with Particle.
 You handle that entirely on your end.

+This also makes it significantly easier to use a combination of mobile app and web app, depending on what your customers prefer to use.

 ### Provisioning settings

 There are a number of configurable parameters needed for device provisioning: